-The teaching guide includes the following: 1) an overview of each unit and the proposed final project; 2) an overview of an analytical framework students and teachers can use to guide their reading of the book; and 3) a detailed curriculum map for each unit.
+The teaching guide includes the following: 1) an overview of each unit and the proposed final project; 2) an overview of an analytical framework students and teachers can use to guide their reading of the book; 3) information on how the guide aligns with the goals and standards of multiple academic subject areas, including English Language Arts, African American Studies, Ethnic Studies, and History; 4) specific guidance on how to integrate the guide into an AP African American Studies course; and 5) a detailed curriculum map for each unit.
 The latter includes an overview of the unit, guiding questions, big ideas, key concepts, critical vocabulary terms, daily lesson plans (complete with in- and out-of-class assignments/projects and learning objectives), and rubrics for larger assignments.